BitBoiDev/4-Players-1-Gun/README.md

 # How To #

+Open index.html in a browser to play.
 Click the ? button on the title screen for a fancykeyboardthattookverylongtomakeandimveryproudof that shows the controls for each player in their color.
 Get the gun first and slaughter everyone.

+# Updates #

+Moar bug fixes and stuff comming soon.